 People become homeless for many different reasons, many of them beyond their control.
 To get involved in this vital ministry, visit www.cssh.org directly or contact St. Philip’s Code Blue Transport Coordinator Jan Gnadt at email@example.com.

-For the past couple of years, two of our parishioners have driven to Mexico with a carload of diapers, baby wipes, powdered milk and other necessities bought with donations from other parishioners, family and friends.
-These goods are then distributed weekly, benefiting 25 children and several elderly people in the Puerto Vallarta area.
+For the past several years, two of our parishioners have driven to Mexico with a carload of diapers, baby wipes, powdered milk and other necessities bought with donations from other parishioners, family and friends.
+These goods are then distributed weekly, benefiting dozens of children and elderly people in the Puerto Vallarta area.
 To donate, participate or learn more, contact Lupe Summers at firstname.lastname@example.org.

 Folder Drive with The Simple Way

-In 2016, in partnership with our friends at The Simple Way, members of St. Philip’s collected more than 1,200 two-pocket folders for school kids in the Kensington neighborhood of Philadelphia, where The Simple Way is headquartered.
-(Our 2015 back-to-school drive netted more than 1,000 composition-style notebooks.)
-Each year, The Simple Way tells us which school supplies are in greatest need.
+Since 2016, in partnership with our friends at The Simple Way, members of St. Philip’s have collected thousands of two-pocket folders and composition-style notebooks for schoolkids in the Kensington neighborhood of Philadelphia, where The Simple Way is headquartered.

 The Simple Way is a nonprofit organization and community that describes itself as “a web of subversive friends conspiring to spread the vision of ‘Loving God, Loving People, and Following Jesus’ in our neighborhoods and in our world.”

-In November 2015, St. Philip’s held its second “Free the Girls” drive, collecting many hundreds of gently used bras to benefit sex-trafficking survivors.
+Every year, St. Philip’s holds a “Free the Girls” bra drive, collecting many hundreds of new and gently used bras to benefit sex-trafficking survivors.
 Free the Girls is a U.S.-based nonprofit that helps formerly enslaved women set up micro-businesses selling secondhand bras in Mozambique, Uganda and El Salvador.
-Joining St. Philip’s in this effort were Mom’s Club of Buckingham North and three area Episcopal churches: Holy Nativity of Wrightstown; Trinity Church, Buckingham; and Trinity Church, Solebury.

-Now we’re at it again, collecting bras at the church for the month of February 2017.
+We’ll be collecting bras again during the month of February 2018.
 Have any bra “mistakes” at the back of your drawer?
 Bring them to church, and we’ll make sure they’re used to help vulnerable women get back on their feet.
 Interested in starting your own drive?
 Email email@example.com.

 In-Church Food Collection

 St. Philip’s collects non-perishable food items every week and takes them to the Food Pantry at St. John the Evangelist Roman Catholic Church in Lambertville, N.J.
-Since the recession began in 2008, demand for food has consistently outstripped the Food Pantry’s ability to provide assistance to all who need it.
+Since the “Great Recession” of 2008, demand for food has consistently outstripped the Food Pantry’s ability to provide assistance to all who need it.
 To help, contact Jamie Hagan at firstname.lastname@example.org, or simply bring non-perishable food items to St. Philip’s and drop them in the basket by the front door (please see the list there of most-needed items).

 Needlework Guild of America (NGA)